Membrane Sweep: Benefits, Risks, and When to Call Your Doctor

 Risks and Considerations

-Be aware of any signs of infection, such as fever or unusual discharge, and don’t hesitate to reach out to your doctor if you notice anything concerning.
+Watch for any signs of infection, such as fever or unusual discharge, and contact your doctor if anything seems off.

 Potential Complications Involved